vmware-tanzu/tanzu-cli/docs/full/cli-architecture.md

 tanzu kubernetes cluster list
 ```

-To list TMC workload clusters using the TMC cluster plugin which is associated with the tmc target:
+To list TMC workload clusters using the TMC cluster plugin which is associated with the `mission-control` target:

 ```sh
 # With target grouping